JohnFranchak/roi_coder/readme.md

 If you have a video file that needs to be converted to frames, use the included `extract_frames.m` tool to create a compatible frame directory.

-The software has only been tested for SD resolution frames (640x480 or 720x480).
-Higher-resolution images may not work correctly.

 ## Installation/Setup
 Unzip and copy the 'roi_coding' directory to your system.
 Open Matlab and navigate to the 'roi_coding' directory.